 You are here

-Indulge in inspired cuisine made from local fare at these DC eateries.
+Indulge in inspired cuisine made from locally sourced and organic fare at these DC dining destinations.

-The word “locavore” (defined as, “one who eats foods grown locally whenever possible”) was added to the Merriam-Webster Dictionary a few years back; it’s also a concept that rules at many Washington, DC restaurants.
-With that in mind, we’ve compiled a list of must-try spots that source what’s on their plates from nearby states.
+The word “locavore” (defined as, “one who eats foods grown locally whenever possible”) was added to the Merriam-Webster Dictionary a few years ago; it’s also a concept that rules at many Washington, DC restaurants.
+With that in mind, we’ve compiled a list of must-try places to eat that source what’s on their plates from nearby states.

 Tucked inside the Park Hyatt Washington, this fine American restaurant serves the bounty of the Mid-Atlantic with refreshingly little pretension.
 Diners enter through the grand front door or like family through the open kitchen.
-All produce – from eggs to crabs (in season) – is locally sourced.
+Almost all of the produce – from eggs to crabs (when they're in season) – are locally sourced.
 Each purveyor receives equal billing to its starring dish on breakfast, lunch and dinner menus.
-The results are as American as apple pie which just so happens to be its signature dessert.
+The results are as American as apple pie, and pie just so happens to be its signature dessert.

 Experience the culinary prowess of acclaimed chef Spike Gjerde at A Rake’s Progress in The LINE Hotel.
-The airy, mezzanine-level restaurant is devoted to sourcing Mid-Atlantic ingredients, which are cooked to perfection in the large wood-fired hearth.
-Diners rave about the “trout on a log” (smoked trout with potato dumplings), but it’s hard to go wrong with any dish crafted by Gjerde.
+The James Beard Award-winning chef's airy, mezzanine-level restaurant is devoted to sourcing Mid-Atlantic ingredients, which are cooked to perfection in the large wood-fired hearth.
+Diners rave about the “trout on a log” (smoked trout with potato dumplings), but it’s hard to go wrong with any dish crafted by Gjerde and his team.

-Produce and meat from family farms both regional and national (North Dakota beef!) show up on the menu at this Foggy Bottom favorite, where crowds line up for corn bread, deviled eggs, hearty salads, made-from-scratch pastas and signature dishes like chicken pot pie and chicken and waffles.
+Produce and meat from family farms both regional and national (North Dakota beef!) show up on the menu at this Foggy Bottom favorite, where crowds line up for corn bread, deviled eggs, hearty salads, made-from-scratch pastas and signature dishes like chicken and waffles.
 Drinks, many powered by house-squeezed juices, are also a star in cocktails poured in the rustic-mod, high-ceilinged space.

 Set against the picturesque backdrop of the Washington Harbour in Georgetown, Farmers Fishers Bakers takes the same farm-first approach to dining as Founding Farmers, but with a distinctive menu that makes for a truly different, but just as satisfying, experience.
 Farmhouse sushi, house-made pizzas, a range of mussel pots and jambalayas are highlights, and do your best to catch First Bake, when customers can enjoy breakfast selections (to-go, if they’d like) and casual seating for a relaxed setting, complete with waterfront views and Wi-Fi access.

 555 beers.
-That should be the leadoff to any conversation regarding Birch & Barley and its upstairs partner, ChurchKey, located on the vibrant 14th Street.
-Of course, Birch & Barley also provides an exciting, upscale dining experience, with a menu sporting locally sourced ingredients, informed by the flavors comprising beer sommelier Greg Engert’s immaculately curated beer list.
-And you can bet the best way to enjoy the tasting menu is with the requisite beer pairings.
+That should be the leadoff to any conversation regarding Birch & Barley and its upstairs partner, ChurchKey, located on vibrant 14th Street.
+Of course, Birch & Barley also provides an exciting, upscale dining experience, with a menu sporting local and regional ingredients, informed by the flavors comprising beer sommelier Greg Engert’s immaculately curated beer list.
+And you can bet the best way to enjoy the menu is with the requisite beer pairings.

-At Dupont Circle’s Hotel Madera, this long-running neighborhood favorite puts seasonal spins on American classics like shrimp and grits and pot roast, while also offering locally sourced dishes, such as the Eastern Shore crab cakes.
-Dark wood features (from the tables and chairs to the huge tree trunk in the center of the restaurant) and ample ambient light provide its signature cozy feel.
-Add a cocktail from its innovative mixology program, or a local pour of beer or wine, and you’re on your way to a most serene dining experience.
+At Dupont Circle’s Hotel Madera, this long-running neighborhood favorite puts seasonal spins on American classics like shrimp and grits and pot roast, while also offering produce sourced from local farmers and purveyors.
+Dark wood features (from the salvaged wood tables to the huge tree trunk in the center of the restaurant) and ample ambient light provide its signature cozy feel.
+Add a cocktail from its innovative mixology program or a local pour of beer and you’re on your way to a most serene dining experience.

-For more than 25 years, this Federal period home in Georgetown has housed a legendary DC dining establishment – one that recently reinvented itself in addition to making some renovations.
-Featuring six dining rooms, antiques dating back to the 16th century and a remarkable amount of elegance, 1789 Restaurant has returned with a brand new tasting menu.
-But patrons can still expect the same dedication to high quality products and local purveyors that have been the hallmarks of this farm-to-table favorite.
-Good to know: Jackets are suggested attire for men, but ordering the succulent rib-eye á la carte won’t be a problem.
+For more than 25 years, this Federal period home in historic Georgetown has housed a legendary DC dining establishment.
+Featuring several dining rooms, antiques dating back to the 16th century and a remarkable amount of elegance, 1789 Restaurant is dedicated to high quality products and local purveyors that have been the hallmarks of this farm-to-table favorite.
+Good to know: Jackets are suggested attire for men.

 This Michael Mina restaurant, housed inside the chic Four Seasons Hotel, will be a treat to those who thoroughly enjoy a hearty meal in a sophisticated setting.
 Local farms and the riches of the Chesapeake Bay power a menu full of classic meat and seafood dishes.
-Try a 22-ounce, grass-fed T-bone from Virginia, or feed the whole group with the Bourbon Steak seafood tower, a celebration of local and national selections.
+Try an 18-ounce dry-aged New York strip or feed the whole group with the Bourbon Steak shellfish tower, a celebration of local and national selections.